hraberg/Shen.java/README.md

 This is bound to change as we go:

 * Saner choice of target method.
+Currently this is done by a mix of instanceof guards and fallback to ClassCastException.
+It's really only used for builtins.
 * Proper arithmetic.
+Shen.java uses long and double, but currently there's probably a lot of boxing going on.
-* Ad-herence to Shen types when compiling typed Shen.
+* Ad-herence to Shen types when compiling typed Shen to Java.
 * Performance.
+My use of invokedynamic is pretty naive so far, so there's a lot of work to be done here.

 ## References